Isabellvse/islet_cartography_scrna/data_download_scripts/Scripts/Tritschler/README.md

 - `--soloCellFilter None:` Disables cell filtering, meaning all barcodes will be considered.
 - `--soloUMIlen 10:` Sets the length of the UMI to 10 bases.
 - `--soloCBmatchWLtype 1MM_multi_Nbase_pseudocounts:` Multiple matches in whitelist with 1 mismatched base or N mismatched bases allowed, posterior probability calculation is used choose one of the matches.
 Allowed cell barcodes have to have at least one read with exact match.
 - `--clipAdapterType CellRanger4:` Uses the adapter clipping method similar to Cell Ranger version 4.
+5' TSO (template switch oligo) adapter and 3' polyA-tail clipping of the reads to better match CellRanger
 - `--outFilterScoreMin 30:` Sets the minimum score for filtering out low-quality reads.
 - `--soloMultiMappers EM:` Uses the Maximum Likelihood Estimation for handling multi-mapping reads.
 - `--soloUMIfiltering MultiGeneUMI_CR:` Filters UMIs: basic + remove lower-count UMIs that map to more than one gene